DDMAL/CATDOES/Gen_Transkribus/Gen_Transkribus_observations.md

 <img width="456" height="634" alt="083r Layout one region no rubrics" src="https://github.com/user-attachments/assets/287c7b98-a2c2-4550-b3cc-ce9a80ceaedf" />

 Gorgeous!
 All initials have lines under them and rubrics are completely ignored.
 Job done!
 I guess regions are dumb anyway.
+I will summarize these results back at the top.

+#### 17.04.26

+## Fake newspaper test

+I wanted to figure out whether Transkribus not being able to find more than one region was a me-problem or a Transk-problem, so I tried making a simple fake newspaper.
+My goal was to have super clear headings and columns of text; Transkribus says that it should be possible to transcribe newspapers with complex layouts, so I figured if I made a super simple layout it should at least be able to find a couple of different regions.

+I trained a model on four such pages of fake newspaper, making a separate region for each heading and column of text.
+And... it didn't work!
+Transk still wants to have one big region over the whole page.
+I just don't get it.